KacobJeith/HeepDev/Server/README.md

 * Echo:(InformationToBeRepeated) - Tell the server to echo some string back to the client

+* GetQueuedControlData: - Return a list of control updates in tuples ex.
+ControlName,ControlValue;ControlName2,ControlValue2;

 ### Not Implemented

 * GetClientList: - Get the list of current clients that the server knows about